-Find out here about the impact of our drying climate on Perth's catchments.
+Find out about the impact of climate change on Perth's catchments.

 Since the 1970's, Perth's rainfall has decreased by around 15% and the soil in our catchments has dried out dried out so much that we would need above average rainfall year on year to make a major, ongoing difference to our dam levels.